JiscCTI/misp-docker/docs/misp-web.md

 ## 8 - Access MISP

 Once MISP is up, if can be accessed at `https://{FQDN}:{HTTPS_PORT}` the default credentials are
 email: `admin@admin.test` password: `admin`.
-You will be force to change the password.
+You will be forced to change the password.

 MISP has a diagnostics page you can check at Administration / Server Settings & Maintenance / Diagnostics, the expected output is all green down to the Database Schema and again from Redis to